Never miss an important update |

 Debt Capital instruments eligible for inclusion in Additional Tier 1 capital

-Any other type of financial investment instrument generally notified by the central banks from time to time.
+Any other type of financial investment instrument is generally notified by the central banks occasionally.

 Components of Tier II Capital